-The 2015 Community Health Assessment cites a number of specific at-risk populations in Henderson County, including older adults who are also commonly victims of crimes associated with prescription drug theft.
-Additionally, people who have chronic pain, a history of substance abuse or who are living with a mental illness are at an elevated risk of substance use disorders.
-Low-income, uneducated and unemployed individuals may also be at a higher risk of substance abuse, which may co-occur with homelessness.
+The 2015 Community Health Assessment cites a number of specific at-risk populations in Henderson County, including older adults who are also common victims of crimes associated with prescription drug theft.
+Additionally, people who have chronic pain, who have a history of substance abuse, or who are living with a mental illness are at an elevated risk of substance use disorders.
+Low-income, uneducated, and unemployed individuals may also be at a higher risk of substance abuse, which may co-occur with homelessness.

 Addressing substance abuse in the county is the focus of several local organizations and initiatives.

-HopeRX, a community-based prescription drug abuse initiative, is centered on education, prevention and treatment.
-Developed by the Henderson County Partnership for Health, HopeRX is a community collaborative that serves to educate the public about the dangers of prescription drug abuse, help citizens identify strategies for prevention and informs them about treatment options.
+HopeRX, a community-based prescription drug abuse initiative, is centered on education, prevention, and treatment.
+Developed by the Henderson County Partnership for Health, HopeRX is a community collaborative that serves to educate the public about the dangers of prescription drug abuse, help citizens identify strategies for prevention, and inform them about treatment options.